Blogger of the Fortnight: Sanjeev Sabhlok

 Kamla has an undergraduate degree in History and Economics from Women’s Christian College, Chennai, India; a Masters in International Relations and Political Economy from Marquette University, Milwaukee, USA and an MPhil in International Relations from Jawaharlal Nehru University, New Delhi, India.

 She worked for over a decade in sales in Silicon Valley, while regularly contributing to various Indian publications in the US and in India.
 Her writings have been published on various platforms across the globe.
-Today, she shuttles between USA and India, doing what she loves doing, "telling stories about heroes and role models that are relevant to the new and emerging globalized world and getting them heard," and that is why, Kamla Bhatt is a role model herself and our Blogger of the Fortnight.
+Today, she shuttles between USA and India, doing what she loves doing, “telling stories about heroes and role models that are relevant to the new and emerging globalized world and getting them heard,” and that is why, Kamla Bhatt is a role model herself and our Bloggerati of the Fortnight.

 Click here to read more from our Blogger of the Fortnight series.

-Blogger of the Fortnight: Anu Vakkalanka
+Bloggerati of the Fortnight: Anu Vakkalanka

 Vakkalanka_AnuWhen you work as a communications specialist for the United States Commission on International Religious Freedom, you are bound to be cramped for time for your daily activities, let alone blogging.
 But that is exactly what Anu Vakkalanka, lady who is of Indian descent, has Dutch roots and is advising the United States very own epicenter does.